 - Texture changes over time

-- Moisture migration during shipping and temperature cycling
+- Moisture migration during shipping and temperature cycles

-In other words, aw is not just a lab number-it’s a leading indicator of whether the product will still feel and handle like a quality gummy months later.
+aw is not just a lab number—it’s a leading indicator of whether the gummy will still feel and handle like a quality product months later.

 Packaging Isn’t an Afterthought—It’s Part of the Formula

-If a gummy turns into a sticky brick or dries into a tough chew, the packaging is often the real culprit.
-Gummies are moisture-sensitive, and small packaging decisions can have outsized effects on shelf stability.
+If a gummy becomes a sticky brick or dries into a tough chew, packaging is likely the culprit.
+Gummies are moisture-sensitive; small packaging decisions have outsized effects on stability.

 Key factors that deserve real qualification work include:

-- Seal integrity (including induction seal performance and torque consistency)
+- Seal integrity: induction seal performance and torque consistency

-- Headspace management (jar size vs. count size matters more than most teams expect)
+- Headspace management: jar size vs. count size matters more than expected

-When packaging is treated like a controlled unit operation-specified, tested, and verified-gummy problems drop dramatically.
+Treat packaging like a controlled unit operation—specify, test, verify—and gummy problems drop dramatically.

 Testing: Gummies Can Create Assay "Noise" Without Proper Method Validation

-Gummies are a difficult analytical matrix.
-Gel systems, acids, flavors, colors, and coatings can all interfere with extraction and measurement if the method isn’t built for that exact formula.
+Gummies are a tough analytical matrix.
+Gels, acids, flavors, colors, and coatings can all interfere if the method isn’t built for your specific formula.

 Without a validated approach, you can see: